volcanohatred/pen300/sektor7_intermediate/readme.md

     DWORD FirstThunk;               //RVA of imported address tbl } IMAGE_IMPORT_DESCRIPTOR;

-all of them can be found in wininit.h
+all of them can be found in winnt.h

+need to go back to this.